 Human Factors DIL simulators that include motion typically utilize hexapod motion bases.
 Hexapods have been used in flight simulators in the aviation industry since the 1960s; later they were embraced by the automotive industry as a way to test ground vehicle designs.
 The hexapod provides motion with six degrees of freedom (6DOF) – vertical, surge, sway, pitch, yaw, and roll – by means of six actuators controlled by conventional software.
 However, when constructed in medium scale or larger, hexapod machines inherently introduce mechanical lag and friction, so the usefulness of these machines for automotive simulation is typically limited to events and scenarios for drivers who are below the expert or professional skill level.

-3) Vehicle Dynamics DIL
+3) Engineering DIL

 These simulators represent the newest, emerging class of DIL simulation tools.
 Like Human Factors DIL simulators, they are designed to closely simulate actual driving conditions of real vehicles, and as such, they are useful for vehicle manufacturers’ engineering and product development work.
-However, unlike Human Factors DIL simulators, the emphasis for Vehicle Dynamics DIL simulators is typically directed towards measuring vehicle and driver performance rather than monitoring driver behaviours.
+However, unlike Human Factors DIL simulators, the emphasis for Engineering DIL simulators is typically directed towards measuring vehicle and driver performance rather than monitoring driver behaviours.

 Aligning DIL simulators with Use Cases